al6x/nim/nodem/readme.md

 # TODO

+- Close unused TCP after 5 min
 - Add deserialise from strings handler to FnHandler
 - TypeScript and Elixir integration.
 - Add support for defaults.
 - HTTP example with autocast from querystring and POST strings
-- Redis in X lines
+- Redis in X lines, counts / cache / pub-sub
 - Web Server in 5 lines of Nim

 # Notes